 Typical Computer Warranties:

 While out of warranty computers may be functioning and still serve the user’s needs, these computers become a liability due to increasing cost in time and labor as they age.
-When hardware problems arise and repairs are no longer covered under warranty, they take an inordinate amount of time and effort to repair.

 All Computers are College Property:

 Whether new computers are provided by the College or the unit, the computers being replaced will revert to CTS for disposal and recycling as computers are classified as hazardous waste due to the heavy metals they contain.